zandriajohnson/cs4330-final-project/PHP.md

     Resource

     * Are both reference and value types supported?

     * Can new value types be created?

 * Classes
   * Defining

+  Unless autoloading is used, then classes must be defined before they are used.

         <?php
         class SimpleClass